auth0/docs/articles/services/index.md

   <li>
     <i class="icon icon-budicon-715"></i><a href="/services/packages">Packages</a>

-Our packages provide our customers with the services they need, in a manner structured to help them engage with our experts in a way that best suits their requirements.
-[See a full list of the packages we offer](/services/packages) and discover which of them would be a good fit for you.
+Our packages provide our customers with the services they need, in a manner structured to help them engage with our experts in a way which best suits their requirements.
+As you can see from the diagram above (click-through for details), a number of Professional Services packages are available, and can be employed in a mix-and-match fashion; [see a full list of the packages we offer](/services/packages) and discover which of them would be a good fit for you.
   </li>
 </ul>